-There is division among professionals about the real ability of Bitcoin to impact traditional financial markets, but everyone is at least paying attention.
+There is division among professionals about the natural ability of Bitcoin to impact traditional financial markets, but everyone is at least paying attention.
 Citi went as far as to say Bitcoin could “become the currency of choice for international trade,” and BNY Mellon and JP Morgan both indicated they’re increasing their Bitcoin focus.

-Bitcoin has since seen volatile ups and downs — Tesla’s reversal of its decision to accept Bitcoin as a form of payment, China’s crackdown on crypto, and Bitcoin’s plunge in May (of more than 50%, prompting a huge sell-off) have reinforced its unpredictability and lack of consistency with traditional market indicators.
+Bitcoin has since seen volatile ups and downs — Tesla’s reversal of its decision to accept Bitcoin as a form of payment, China’s crackdown on crypto, and Bitcoin’s plunge in May (of more than 50%, prompting a vast sell-off) have reinforced its unpredictability and lack of consistency with traditional market indicators.

-Placing a Question Mark on the U.S. Dollar
+Placing a question mark on the U.S. dollar

 As the world’s top reserve currency, the U.S. dollar makes up 60% of central bank foreign exchange reserves (the next closest is the euro at 20%) and supports global transactions daily.

 It also means that dips in the U.S. economy — like the financial crisis in 2008 — reverberate worldwide.

 Could Bitcoin and other cryptocurrencies change the world’s perception of the dollar as the top currency, and could it offer alternatives that eliminate the necessity of the dollar in transactions?